alvintaas/demo-repo/README.md

 Below is a log and journal of the things learnt from the tutorial:

 23.12.30 - Learnt how to generate SSH keys, and how to connect it with my github account 24.01.02 - Playing with SSH keys.
-It's confusing, but will get better at it's use by continuing to push through
+It's confusing, but will get better at it's use by continuing to push through - Created another repo called demo-repo2, using terminal to connect and push local files to github
-         - Created another repo called demo-repo2, using terminal to connect and push local files to github 24.01.05 - Getting back into the swing of things 24.01.06 - More practising with git controls.
+24.01.05 - Getting back into the swing of things 24.01.06 - More practising with git controls.
 Extra push for coloring 24.01.07 - More practice
 24.01.08 - Started on Front End Development Libraries on freeCodeCamp 24.01.10 - Learning Bootstrap and jQuery on freeCodeCamp 24.01.11 - Completed jQuery.
 Intuitive, and incredibly useful in standardizing javascript.
-Look13ing into Sass now
-         - Dunno what it was, but Sass was harder to get a grasp than I thought it would be 24.01.14 - More git practice
+Look13ing into Sass now - Dunno what it was, but Sass was harder to get a grasp than I thought it would be
+24.01.14 - More git practice
 24.01.19 - Learning how to Git Branch
 24.01.22 - Doing more branching practice
 24.01.28 - A week away from the computer.
 Lets get back into it 24.01.29 - More git practice
+24.03.05 - Another day.
+Time to get the chain back going, so I can continue the habit

 ## Local Development